Last updated: 22 July 2021 at 9:25am

 Who has to keep a contact register?

-To help with contact tracing and to keep WA safe, more businesses will need to maintain a contact register.
+To help with contact tracing and to keep WA safe, a number of businesses will need to maintain a contact register.

 This includes takeaway services, retailers and private or commercial buses or vessels that carry 20 or more passengers, and where different groups of people interact at any time.